-Re: Notice of Change of Auditors for Africa Energy Corp.
+Re: Notice of Change of Auditors of Africa Energy Corp.

-We have read the Notice of Africa Energy Corp. dated September 9, 2022 and are in agreement with the statements contained in such Notice.
+We have read the Notice of Africa Energy Corp. dated April 22, 2024 and are in agreement with the statements contained in such Notice except that we are not in a position to agree or disagree with the third bullet therein.